cameron-wags/rainbow_csv.nvim/README.md

 The linter checks the following:
 * consistency of double quotes usage in CSV rows
 * consistency of number of fields per CSV row

+#### :RainbowAlign

+Align CSV columns with whitespaces.
+Don't run this command if you treat leading and trailing whitespaces in fields as part of the data.

+#### :RainbowShrink

+Remove leading and trailing whitespaces from all fields.
+Opposite to RainbowAlign

 #### :Select ...